yosua-kristianto/mcastr-pa-mlops/readme.md

 7. Initializing knowledge

 The implementation of this project, uses knowledge from [adhamelkomy's kaggle repository.](https://www.kaggle.com/datasets/adhamelkomy/twitter-emotion-dataset)
-Download the emotion.csv in the root of this project.
+Download the emotion.csv and place the file to the root of this project.

 8. Running the Project